-- Track an order and estimate time of delivery.
+- Track an order and estimate the time of delivery.

 - Link Google and/or Facebook accounts to Domino’s account.

 AI chatbots are still in their infancy, making much of what we speak about sound more like predictions rather than reality.
-However, they’re already being used in a number of surprising ways.
-The more machine learning technology advances, the easier it will be for businesses, more specifically customer service agents, will take advantage of their powerful features such as sentiment analysis and natural language processing on a much grander scale.
+However, they’re already being used in several surprising ways.
+The more machine learning technology advances, the easier it will be for businesses, more specifically customer service agents will take advantage of their powerful features such as sentiment analysis and natural language processing on a much grander scale.

-Chatbots are a self-service tool that have been around for a long time now, but they are notorious for being unhelpful and unable to process simple commands.
+Chatbots are a self-service tool that has been around for a long time now, but they are notorious for being unhelpful and unable to process simple commands.
 We’re past that now, and their popularity continues to grow.
 And it’s also no coincidence that their popularity is increasing with younger generations as AI becomes more mainstream.
-Our expectations are at an all-time high, meaning the self-service channels we provide customers has to meet those needs.
+Our expectations are at an all-time high, meaning the self-service channels we provide customers have to meet those needs.

 Customer service has a ton on their plate.
 They’re often viewed as the backbone of a company and as representatives of the company’s mission.
 This is for a good reason, if you aren’t sure how important customer service is, check out these customer service stats.
 If there’s a problem, customer service is there to help.
 With that responsibility comes a lot of pressure to handle every situation thrown at their agents as quickly as possible.
 AI chatbots alleviate that pressure by taking on more and more complex tasks that would normally waste a lot of time during the day.

-Instead, those agents can focus on what really matters in 2019, which is the customer experience.
+Instead, those agents can focus on what matters in 2019, which is the customer experience.
 These ten customer service inquiries your AI chatbot should be handling for your business in 2019 are just the tip of the iceberg.
 AI being in its infancy means that the technology will only continue to improve as we learn more about AI’s potential.
 For now, these inquiries are great to keep in mind when trying to put the customer first.